BioDataClubKit/BioDataClubKit.github.io/README.md

 # Acknowledgements

-This kit is a project of the Center for Data to Health (CD2H).
+This kit is a project of the [Center for Data to Health (CD2H)](https://ctsa.ncats.nih.gov/cd2h/cd2h-labs/).
+Website template is based on [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).

 The BioData Club Logo was designed by Danielle Robinson.